dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 > <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

-Golden keys, clocks which only work by chance, races to solve strange riddles, builders that don't have faces or names.
+Golden keys, clocks which only work by chance, races to solve strange riddles, and builders that don't have faces or names.
 What sounds like fairy tales from Wonderland is daily business in the world of Bitcoin.

 As we explored in [Chapter 2][chapter2], large parts of the current financial